darwin08-os/dftp-2/README.md

 ## USAGE:
--0. frst install require module in requirement.txt using command "pip install -r requirement.txt" and you must have python in your pc commands = [ls,pwd,cd,send filepath+name ,get filepath+name] -1.server has no control means from server you cant run any commands
+- first  "pip install -r requirement.txt"

+- commands = [ls,pwd,cd,send filepath+name ,get filepath+name]

+- server has no control means from server you cant run any commands

-2. client can run commands in their own system using "!" ,example if you want to see client's current dir then write "!ls" 3.for server side navigation you can use commands normally
+- client commands starts with "!" ,example if you want to see client's current dir then write "!ls"

+- server side navigation and commands : you can use commands normally